 “WORST” TRICEPS EXERCISE

 The guillotine press scored relatively low in the German study.
 And yet, in another EMG study, with only one subject (the researcher), the guillotine still ranked ahead of the CLOSE-GRIP BENCH PRESS for triceps stimulation.
 As that study confirmed, both presses are mostly chest exercises.
 That’s not to say you should never do presses for tri’s.
-Presses main advantage is progressive overload; you can lift heavier metal than with other tri exercises.
+The main advantage of presses is progressive overload, meaning you can lift heavier metal than with other tri exercises.

 However, don’t do them first in your triceps routine if your main goal is growth and not pressing strength.
 Instead, pre-exhaust your tri’s by doing presses last after isolation exercises like pushdowns and overhead extensions.
 In that way, your tri’s give out before your pecs.
 Also, as with overhead presses, you may want to do the lying presses in a rack, focusing only on lockouts.
 Pressing can be a valuable way of working triceps, but much more so if you do it at the right time in the right way.